Barkevious Mingo: 2016

-On January 4, 2016, the Cleveland Browns fired head coach Mike Pettine and general manager Ray Farmer after they finished the season with a 3-13 record.
+On January 4, 2016, the Cleveland Browns fired head coach Mike Pettine and general manager Ray Farmer after they finished the season with a 3–13 record.
 On May 2, 2016, the Cleveland Browns decided not to pick up his fifth year option.
-Defensive coordinator Ray Horton retained the 3-4 base defense and held a competition to name starting outside linebackers between Mingo, Paul Kruger.
+Defensive coordinator Ray Horton retained the 3–4 base defense and held a competition to name starting outside linebackers between Mingo, Paul Kruger.
 Nate Orchard, Joe Schobert, and Emmanuel Ogbah.

 New England Patriots

-On August 25, 2016, the Cleveland Browns traded Mingo to the New England Patriots for a fifth-round pick (175th overall) in the 2017 NFL Draft.
-Head coach Bill Belichick named Mingo the fourth outside linebacker on the Patriots’ depth chart to start the regular season.
+On August 25, 2016, the Cleveland Browns traded Mingo to the New England Patriots for a fifth-round pick (175th overall) in the 2017 NFL draft.
+Head coach Bill Belichick named Mingo the fourth outside linebacker on the Patriots' depth chart to start the regular season.
 He was listed behind Jamie Collins, Jonathan Freeny, and Shea McClellin.

-In Week 6, Mingo collected a season-high two solo tackles during a 35-17 victory against the Cincinnati Bengals.
+In Week 6, Mingo collected a season-high two solo tackles during a 35–17 victory against the Cincinnati Bengals.
 Mingo was limited to 11 combined tackles (nine solo) in his only season with the Patriots, but appeared in all 16 games with zero starts.
 The New England Patriots finished first in the AFC East with a 14–2 record and earned a first round bye.
 On January 14, 2017, Mingo appeared in his first career playoff game as the Patriots defeated the Houston Texans 34–16 in the AFC Divisional Round.
-The following week, they defeated the Pittsburgh Steelers 36–17 in the AFC Championship Game.
+The following week, they defeated the Pittsburgh Steelers 36–17 in the AFC Championship.
 On February 5, 2017, Mingo appeared in Super Bowl LI and recorded two solo tackles as the Patriots defeated the Atlanta Falcons 34–28.
 Mingo appeared exclusively on special teams during the game and recorded both his tackles while covering punt returns.